Mr-Tech-13/IRTMC/readme.md

 ***IRTMC Github***

 *This is a list of plugins and some files that will be changed occasionally.
 We will update this when we make changes.
-You can view these changes in the releases section of the github*
+You can view these changes in the releases section of the github.*

+*The ***Main*** branch will contain files from the current and active season.
+Other branches contain the files from previous seasons.
+They are labeled accordingly. *